-The strings that identify mme logging modules are:
+The strings that identify mme logging modules include:

 String Module

 imgprc image processing module

 mdi metadata interface module

 mdp metdata plugin module

+pl playlist module

 sync synchronization module

 mme all other modules

 The above list is not definitive.
 The logging modules may change.
 To find out what logging module strings are valid, call mme_get_logging() with the string referenced by the name argument set to NULL.